Selecting a Camera window to optimise Transmission Efficiency

 The camera window plays an important role in the overall transmission efficiency of the detection system.
 The camera manufacturer will therefore select a standard camera window that provides a transmission efficiency profile that matches that of the camera sensor, and typical applications.
 There may be some applications that an alternative camera window may be more suited to specific experimental needs.
-Generally, when specifying a camera window one wants to maximise the transmission possible in the desired wavelength region.
-Careful design and use of anti-reflection (AR) coatings on both surfaces of the window can minimise reflection losses at each surface leading to enhanced transmission compared with the bare uncoated substrate.
-However, there is often a trade-off between enhancing performance in a specific wavelength region, and having good efficiency over a broad band (BB) or large wavelength range.
+Generally, when specifying a camera window one wants to maximise the transmission within the desired wavelength region.
+Use of anti-reflection (AR) coatings on both surfaces of the window can minimise reflection losses at each surface leading to enhanced transmission compared with the bare uncoated substrate.
+However, there is often a trade-off between the best possible transmission for a specific wavelength region and having good efficiency over a wide wavelength range (Broadband).
 Hence there are cases where the uncoated substrate may be a better option, particularly if one wants to maintain good transmission from the UV right up to the SWIR region.

-Another key consideration in some applications is the minimization of any fringing effects due to the window; this effect is directly related to the coherence of the light incident on the camera.
+Another key consideration for some applications is to minimize “fringing” effects due to the window; this effect is directly related to the coherence of the light incident on the camera.
 Fringing effects can occur due to the etaloning effect within the window substrate.
-This can appear as faint fringing lines superimposed on the image or spectrum.
-It is due to constructive/destructive interference effects and can occur when dealing with coherent light sources, particularly for those wavelengths in the NIR above ~700 nm.
+Fringing can appear as faint lines or banding superimposed on the image or spectrum.
+This undesirable optical effect is due to constructive/destructive interference and can occur with coherent light sources, particularly at wavelengths above ~700 nm.
 An effective way of reducing fringing is by using what is called a “wedged window”.
 The wedged window is fractionally thinner at one side than the other so that it has a 0.5-1.0 degree angle across the face of the window.
 This helps break up the coherence of the interfering light waves and thus reduces the fringing effect that may otherwise occur with a unwedged normal camera window.

 The following considerations are taken into account when deciding what window to use: